pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

 2. Follow the instructions in the previous step, and modify the CoreDNS configuration of Cluster 2 and Cluster 3.

-    In the CoreDNS configuration of each cluster, you need to perform the following operations:
+    For the CoreDNS configuration of each cluster, you need to perform the following operations:

     - Configure `${namespace_2}` and `${namespace_3}` to the namespace that the other two clusters deploy `TidbCluster` in.
     - Configure the IP address to the IP addresses of the load balancers of the other two clusters.